 - More understandable notation for compile-time computation

 #4 Compile-time Logic Programming in Scala: what for?

 Daniel Beskin provided several examples of translation encoding using complications and queries.
-He also showed some functions expected of Type safety – the extent in a programming language, which prevents type errors.
+He also showed some functions expected of Type safety – the extent to a programming language, which prevents type errors.
 He also compared the programming languages –